 INSP Investors Have Opportunity to Lead Inspire Medical Systems, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-16, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inspire Medical Systems, Inc. ("Inspire Medical" or the "Company") (NYSE: INSP).
+LOS ANGELES, Jan.
+18, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inspire Medical Systems, Inc. ("Inspire Medical" or the "Company") (NYSE: INSP).

 Class Period: May 3, 2023 – November 7, 2023